ErpNetDocs/dev/building-apps/auth/how-apps-connect/identity-server.md

 ### 1) Discovery endpoint

-The **discovery endpoint** provides metadata about the Identity Server — including its issuer name, supported scopes, signing keys, and the exact URLs for authentication, token exchange, and logout.
+The **discovery endpoint** provides metadata about the Identity Server - including its issuer name, supported scopes, signing keys, and the exact URLs for authentication, token exchange, and logout.

 This information helps client libraries and apps automatically configure themselves without hardcoding endpoints.

-**Request**
+**Request:**

 ```http
 GET https://{instance-root}/id/.well-known/openid-configuration